-Found 3 blog entries tagged as "Financing".
+Found 2 blog entries tagged as Financing.

 Are you worried about the cost of a down payment on buying a property in Washington, DC?
 Well, there is a new initiative called the DC Open Doors Program that could be a huge help.
 It is open to anyone with a total income of less than $123,295, and all District neighborhoods are in play.
 DC realizes that the housing market has skyrocketed and the cost of making a down payment has become out of reach for many of those with a decent income.
 While DC Open Doors can help lower income buyers, it is just as geared towards helping middle income buyers with their down payments for FHA (Federal Housing Administration) loans.
 In addition to the salary cap, you must also have a credit score of 640 or above and not currently own a property, although it is not just…

-2,142 Views, 0 Comments
+2381 Views, 0 Comments

 Generally speaking your offer will be based on a few key factors: